MockbaTheBorg/TK4_Jason/README.md

 .
 Extract it onto a separate folder.<br>
 .
 Add this separate folder to the windows PATH variable.<br>
 .
 Copy hercules.exe from this folder onto the tk4-J folder.<br>
+.
+Copy also dasdls.exe and tapemap.exe onto the tk4-J folder.<br>
 <br>
 **Step 4 (Optional):**<br>
 Remove some terminals to cleanup the setup:<br>